Summer Intensive – European Preselection

 • Offering a unique experience to young choreographers in a privileged context thanks to the Prix de Lausanne’s expertise;

-• Awarding artistry in a positive and constructive competitive atmosphere;
+• Rewarding artistry in a positive and constructive competitive atmosphere;

 • Encouraging the imagination and creativity of young dancers to become aware of the art and technique of choreography.